Trying to track down an Xbox series X? Here’s where it’s in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock: The console is available at Microsoft, Currys and Game today
+Xbox series X stock: Game, Currys and Microsoft Store restocks are available today

-The Xbox’s stock problems are fading.
-Here are all of the best places you can find one right now
+The all-inclusive Xbox All Access programme is open too – here’s the best place to grab a console

-Update on 4 March: The Xbox series X is in stock today at Microsoft, Currys and Game.
-Xbox All Access is also available at Smyths Toys and Asda.
+Update on 7 March: The Xbox series X is in stock this morning at Microsoft, Currys and Game.
+The Xbox All Access scheme is also available at Smyths Toys and Asda.

-If you’ve been struggling to find the Xbox series X in stock lately, well you’re in luck.
-Right now we’re seeing more retailers than ever restock Microsoft’s next-generation console, with stock lasting for days rather than just minutes.
-Could this be the end of the console shortage that plagued both the Xbox and the PlayStation 5 for over a year?
+Having been impossible to find in stock for months, the Xbox series X has now been consistently available at five major UK retailers for an entire weekend.
+Things are now looking hopeful that Microsoft’s infamous supply chain issues could be coming to an end.

-With news that Resident Evil 2, 3 and 7 are all coming to Xbox series X later this year, demand for the next-gen machine is on the rise again.
-All three of Capcom’s zombie survival classics are due to receive a graphical facelift, and anyone who already owns the game on Xbox One will receive a free upgrade to the new version.
+That’s great news for Xbox racing fans who were jealously eyeing up the PlayStation 5-exclusive Gran Turismo 7 last week.
+Microsoft’s console has been rocking the excellent, if more arcadey Forza Horizon 5 for months and lately has had a serious racing sim of it own in the form of the next-gen version of Assetto Corsa Competizione.

-Of particular interest to anyone who just wants the base console with no accessories or contracts is today’s Xbox series X deal at Microsoft (£449, Microsoft.com).
+The best Xbox deal right now is at Microsoft’s own store, where you can grab the console with no accessories or add-ons (£449, Microsoft.com).
 Bundles usually stick around a little longer than lone consoles, as the inflated price deters scalpers, but the official store’s restock has been ongoing for more than 48 hours.

 As always the Xbox series S is easier to find in stock (£249, Amazon.co.uk), but surging demand for the more powerful Xbox series X has seen the console regularly sell out across the board.